git-yoni/data_cleaning_coursera/CodeBook.md

 ## Coursera: Getting and Cleaning Data
 ### Course Project

-Note that the full description of the features is found from `features_info.txt` included in the original dataset.
+Note that the full description of the features is found from `features_info.txt` included in the [original data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+One may also visit the data set's  [homepage](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 This codebook contains  mainly the information relevant to the contents of the repository.

 ## Data Set